Camdram

 A Bit of Trouble at Work, one of this year's Blank Canvas New Writing shows, needs a cast to come to life!

-Little Tragedies: Mozart and Salieri & The Stone Guest is looking for a PROD TEAM!
+SELF-TAPES for The Little Tragedies: Mozart and Salieri & The Stone Guest!!!

-Seeking a Producer , Musical director , Stage Manager , Set Designer and Publicist !
-Easter Week 8 Corpus Playroom Mainshow is looking for production team!
+Easter Week 8 Corpus Playroom Mainshow is urgently looking for actors!
 In the plays that will appear in the double bill of Pushkin's Little Tragedies, you can find: an eternal conflict of a jealous hard-working craftsman with a careless genius, a life in pursuit of eros that culminates in a well-deserved, yet tragically picturesque death, poison in a glass of wine, and the Stone Guest statue coming alive to take revenge on his murderer.
 This is Russian drama at its finest, created by a poet under censorship, at the height of his creative glory.

 You can also see all events that have been put on by this society.